-Modified Bland-Altman for SpO2-D-YS, OXI-P/I Sensors: (SpO2 - SaO2) vs. SaO2
+■ Modified Bland-Altman for SpO2-D-YS, OXI-P/I Sensors: (SpO2 - SaO2) vs. SaO2

-B.1 EMC
+B EMC

-The device meets the requirements of IEC 60601-1-2: 2014.
+The system complies with the EMC standard IEC60601-1-2:2020.

-- Use of accessories, transducers and cables other than those specified or provided by the manufacturer of this device could result in increased electromagnetic emissions or decreased electromagnetic immunity of this device and result in improper operation. - Use of this device adjacent to or stacked with other device should be avoided because it could result in improper operation.
-If such use is necessary, this device and the other device should be observed to verify that they are operating normally. - Portable RF communications equipment (including peripherals such as antenna cables, external antennas, and RF ID equipment) should be used no closer than 20 cm to any part of the this device, including cables specified by the manufacturer.
-Otherwise, degradation of the performance of this equipment could result. - The non-ME EQUIPMENT (e.g. ITE) that is a part of an ME SYSTEM may be disrupted by the electromagnetic interference of nearby equipment.
+- Use of accessories, transducers and cables other than those specified or provided by the manufacturer of this device could result in increased electromagnetic emissions or decreased electromagnetic immunity of this device and result in improper operation. - Use of this device adjacent to or stacked with other devices should be avoided because it could result in improper operation.
+If such use is necessary, this device and the other device should be observed to verify that they are operating normally. - Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 inches) to any part of this device, including cables specified by the manufacturer.
+Otherwise, degradation of the performance of this device could result. - The non-ME EQUIPMENT (e.g. ITE) that is a part of an ME SYSTEM may be disrupted by the electromagnetic interference of nearby equipment.
 It may be necessary to take mitigation measures, such as re-orienting or relocating the non-ME EQUIPMENT or shielding the location. - This device is intended for use in professional healthcare facility environment.
 If it is used in special environment, such as magnetic resonance imaging environment, the equipment/system may be disrupted by the operation of nearby equipment.

-Guidance and Declaration - Electromagnetic Emissions The device is intended for use in the electromagnetic environment specified below.
+Guidance and Declaration - Electromagnetic Emissions

+The device is intended for use in the electromagnetic environment specified below.
 The customer or the user of the device should assure that it is used in such an environment.
-Emissions test Compliance Electromagnetic environment - guidance

-RF emissions CISPR 11 Group 1 The system uses RF energy only for its internal function.
+Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The system uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.

-RF emissions CISPR 11 Class B Only telemetry monitor and BP10 (subpart) complies.
+RF emissions CISPR 11 Class B Only TM80 Telemetry Monitor and BP10 (subpart) compliance.
 The devices are suitable for use in all establishments, including domestic establishments and those directly connected to the public low voltage power supply network that supplies buildings used for domestic purposes.
-RF emissions CISPR 11 Class A Devices in the telemetry monitoring system except TM80 and BP10 complies.The devices are suitable for use in all establishments other than Harmonic distortion IEC 61000-3-2 Class A domestic and those directly connected to the public low-voltage power supply network that Voltage fluctuations and flicker IEC 61000-3-3 Compliance supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class A The system is suitable for use in all establishments other than domestic and those directly connected to the public low-voltage power supply network that Harmonic Emissions IEC61000-3-2 Class A supplies buildings used for domestic purposes.
+Voltage fluctuations and flicker IEC 61000-3-3 Complies

-Note: The TM80Telemetry Monitoring System and BP10 (subpart) are classified by is their using environment or intended function.
+Note: The TM80 Telemetry Monitor and BP10 (subpart) are classified by is their using environment or intended function.